 Choose the Padding

-Consider what type of padding you want on your headboard.
-Some are sparsely padded; others are just perfect while you can go overboard with too much decadent overstuffing.
-If you lean against your headboard to watch television in bed or use your laptop, you will want a medium amount of padding to an overstuffed amount for amazing comfort on your back and shoulders and the utmost in functionality.
+Consider what type of padding you want on your new upholstered headboard.
+You can choose a sparse padding, a medium thickness or a decadent and overstuffed padding.
+If you lean against your headboard to watch television in bed or to use your laptop, you will most likely want a medium thickness of padding to an overstuffed amount for great comfort on your back and shoulders and the utmost in functionality.

-You can find many different shapes of headboards from which to choose.
-The easiest manner to describe the shape of each one in relation to its name is to build on some styles to create others in the same general shape.
-The circle is in its simplest form and consists of a half circle.
-If you add a point on the top center of a circle, you have an ogee shape.
-If you have a circle that is taller in the center and slopes down on the sides, it is an arched headboard.
-The peaked headboard appears like the peak on a rooftop.
-Beveled headboards start as a circle and add a 45-degree angle on each of the sides and a horizontal top.
-The camel-back design starts as a square and incorporates the appearance of a camel’s hump on the top.
-The scooped appearance starts as a square and has two semicircles removed from the top sides with a flat top.
+There are many different shapes of headboards from which to choose.
+The easiest manner to describe the shape of each one in relation to its name is to build on some styles and create others from the same general shape.
+The circle is the simplest form of a headboard and it consists of a half circle.
+If you add a point on the top center of a circle, it is an ogee shape.
+If you have a circle that is taller in the center and slopes down on both sides, it is an arched headboard.
+The peaked headboard looks just like the peak on a roofline.
+Beveled headboards start with the shape of a circle and then add a 45-degree angle on each of the two sides with a horizontal top.
+The camelback design starts with a square and incorporates the appearance of a camel’s single hump on the very top and center.
+The scooped style starts as a square and has two semicircles removed from the top on the sides with a flat horizontal top.

-Your style will really be reflected in your headboard of choice by the embellishments you choose to have on the fabric.
-Tufted headboards add a touch of sophistication to your bedroom, whereas nail head trim either around the exterior or in a pattern makes it appear more casual.
-You can include any pattern you wish with decorative trim, large studs or any type of embellishments you wish in your bedroom’s theme.
-Some great choices that really tie in your theme are seashells, flowers, animals and geometric shapes or any other item you can imagine.
+Your style of your upholstered headboard is reflected by your choice of the embellishments that you choose to have on the fabric.
+Tufted headboards add a great touch of sophistication to your bedroom.
+The addition of nail head trim around the exterior or in any pattern on the headboard makes it appear more casual.
+You can make any pattern you choose with decorative trim, large studs or any type of embellishments you like in your bedroom’s theme.
+Some great choices that really tie in your theme are seashells, flowers, animals and geometric shapes or any other item you can possibly imagine.

-If you happen to have a feline family member that likes to lounge on your bed, you should most probably consider a fabric that has a very tight weave or velvet.
-These choices discourage your cat from wanting to sharpen his claws on it and ruining your work of art.
+If you happen to have a feline friend that loves to lounge on your bed, it’s best to consider a fabric with a very tight weave or even velvet.
+These choices will discourage your cat from wanting to sharpen his claws on it and ruining your beautiful work of art.

-These tips and tricks can help you to find the most functional and beautiful fabric, style and design for an upholstered headboard in your bedroom with the ultimate in style.
+These tips and tricks can help you to find the most functional and beautiful fabrics, styles and designs for an upholstered headboard in your bedroom with the ultimate in style.